Barbie: Margot Robbie and Ryan Gosling movie takes over social media

 Our favourites include Danny Dyer, Shiv and Kendall from Succession, and Gwyneth Paltrow during her ski trial.
 Or how about the cast of Ted Lasso?

 Maybe Andrew Garfield's character in The Social Network?
-If not, then there's always Ariana Grande and 12 of Cate Blanchett's most famous characters.
+If not, then there's always Ariana Grande,Lady Gaga and 12 of Cate Blanchett's most famous characters.

 Perhaps one of the cleverest posters for film fanatics is Cillian Murphy in Oppenheimer - a reference to the fact that Barbie is released on the same day as Christopher Nolan's much-anticipated movie, about the development of the nuclear bomb.